 6 Vendor Fraud Prevention Tips (Infographic)

 In the post-digital age we currently live in, corporates are constantly at risk of fraud attempts from a multitude of sources and types.
-One topic we wanted to discuss is vendor fraud prevention.
+One topic we wanted to discuss is vendor fraud prevention, one of the primary concerns of vendor management.
 Firstly, what is vendor fraud?